nasutaro211/univents_help_articles/about_event_params.md

 This section describes basic information that will be registered in an event.
+List of basic information that needs to be input when creating an event.

 ## Language
 Select the first language to register the event on Univents